avast/android-styled-dialogs/README.md

 # StyledDialogs library

-This library makes styling and using dialogs _piece of cake_.
+This library makes styling and using dialogs _a piece of cake_.

 Features: